How to Tell If a Watermelon Is Sweet

 Examine the Exterior Color

 While looking at a selection of watermelons, check out the exterior color of each one that catches your eye.
-Naturally, you’re going to need to look for darker watermelons.
-Sure, the bright colors might catch your attention first, but those are the watermelons that often taste more watery than sweet.
+Naturally, you’ll need to look for darker watermelons.
+The bright colors might catch your attention first, but those watermelons often taste more watery than sweet since they’re more likely overripe.

 You may have heard the old saying, “The darker the berry, the sweeter the fruit.”
 It applies to watermelon as well.
 If the outside of the watermelon has a darker, duller appearance, it’s likely already ripe, sweet, and ready for you to eat.